Introduction

 Nested span - will be blue (all descendants)Targeting Children by Tag

-When you need to target direct children by their tag, you can use the &
+When you need to target direct children by their tag, you can use the & selector followed by the tag name.

-<div class="[&>p]:text-red-600">
+<div className="[&>p]:text-red-600">

 <span>Black text</span>